davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

     <img src="figures/exthash.png" width="400px"/>

-5. If taking an object oriented approach, I would have at least 2 classes: a Global Directory, which stores an array of Buckets.
+6. If taking an object oriented approach, I would have at least 2 classes: a Global Directory, which stores an array of Buckets.
 In my implementation, I have a third class that simply runs the main method, providing the user interface.

-6. Notes: When testing, you should always insert/search for keys of the same bit-length, as in  my examples.

 #### Example Output